HarshaanNiles010/effective-spoon/README.md

 ## Bonus
 What other nifty features can you add to your robot?
 This is not required but is an opportunity for you to have fun with your code and show your creativity.

-## Submission
-When you've completed the task, please email your project in a zip folder to jamieson@quandri.io with the subject line: `Robotic Researcher - Quandri Backend Python Interview`